 On the other hand, sitting correctly and in a comfortable position will focus your mind, support good joint health, and help you with the proper breathing techniques.

 It Poses No Issue!

-If you force yourself to sit in meditation positions that are uncomfortable for you, you are going to get knee and back pain when meditating.
+If you force yourself to sit in uncomfortable meditation positions, you are going to get knee and back pain when meditating.

-Not only are these positions bad for your body, they are bad for your practice too.
+Not only are these positions bad for your body, but they are also bad for your practice too.

-Forcing yourself into uncomfortable meditation sitting positions when meditating will actually stop you from meditating properly.
+Forcing yourself into uncomfortable meditation sitting positions when meditating will impede your ability to concentrate.

-That is why the right way how to sit for meditation is not in the technical positions.
+That is why the right way how to sit for meditation is not in technical positions.

-Yes, Buddhist monks sit with their legs cross.
-And so do yoga teachers.
-But that is because they are trained to do so.
-And they find it perfectly comfortable.
+Yes, Buddhist monks sit with their legs cross as do yoga teachers, but only because they are trained to do so, and they find it comfortable.

-If you do not find lotus position or Burmese position comfortable, then it is now the right way how to sit for meditation.
+If you do not find lotus position or Burmese position comfortable, don’t do it.

 Fair point.
 Except that Buddhist monks can sit comfortably with their legs crossed.
 Most adults in the west cannot.
 Plus, sitting with your legs crossed for too long can be bad for your health.

-To prove this, go ahead and sit with your legs crossed for a few minutes.
-And try to focus on your breath.
-If you are not comfortable in this positions, you will find that your mind continually focuses on the discomfort in your legs.
-This makes it impossible to focus your mind on meditating.
+To prove this, go ahead and sit with your legs crossed for a few minutes, and try to focus on your breath.
+If you are not comfortable in this position, you will find that your mind continually focuses on the discomfort in your legs, preventing you from meditating.

 But then, why do Buddhists sit in lotus?